Want to find the best HMO?

 Nimbus Maps® have just launched new features to highlight every licensed HMO on a map with the ability to zoom in and see the licence holder and number of persons the property is licensed for.
 An additional feature colour codes all residential properties that might be suitable for conversion to HMO taking article 4 restrictions into consideration.
 Another innovative new feature colour codes all existing HMOs to highlight those with the most potential for development when compared to other HMOs on the same street.

-This unique tool shines a light on the density or sparsity of HMO opportunities in a targeted area and has the capability to show title deeds and current ownership of the buildings as well as detailed plot borders and building footprints with previous planning application details allowing users to quickly identify properties with potential for development.
+This unique tool shines a light on the density or sparsity of of the best HMO opportunities in a targeted area and has the capability to show title deeds and current ownership of the buildings as well as detailed plot borders and building footprints with previous planning application details allowing users to quickly identify properties with potential for development.

 - Many local authorities have introduced Article 4 protocols for HMOs in their areas of jurisdiction meaning that the property will have to comply and be licenced before it can be let out.
 Article 4 enforces things like fire safety and minimum bedroom sizes.